UCLComputerScience/103P_2018_team25/README.md

 1. Clone this repository with: `git clone git@github.com:UCLComputerScience/103P_2018_team25.git`
 2. Install prerequisites
 3. Follow the MySQL database setup
-4. Setup environment variables
+4. Follow the environment variables setup
+5. Make the relevant migrations with: `python3 manage.py makemigrations`
+6. Apply the relevant migrations with: `python3 manage.py migrate`
+7. Collect static files with : `python3 manage.py collectstatic`
-5. Run the Django server with: `python3 manage.py runserver`
+8. Run the Django server with: `python3 manage.py runserver`
-6. Load the site at: 127.0.0.1:8000
+9. Load the site at: `127.0.0.1:8000`
-7. Create a superuser to access admin page at `/admin`
+10. Create a superuser to access admin page at `127.0.0.1:8000/admin`

 ## Prerequisites
 ```